Taking time for themselves is something that all moms need to do but practicing a self-care routine is essential to

 Find ONE thing

 And it doesn’t have to be a BIG thing.
 A spa day is great but so is binge watching Netflix.
 A beach vacation may not be in the budget, but relaxing outside in a hammock or inflatable couch is.
-[I like this one from Pouch Couch]
+[I like the ones from Pouch Couch]

 Focus on ONE extra activity that makes you feel happy and relaxed and ONE thing only.
 As moms we spend most of our days multi-tasking, and there is so much pressure to become a mom who can bake and sew and do crafts and plan parties (thanks a lot, Pinterest) and it becomes overwhelming and exhausting.